gsolano0625/tech-topics/docs/Object Oriented Programming in GO - Banking.md

 ### Implementing Interfaces for Different Account Types

+Before we continue, let's understand Interfaces in Go

+In Go, an interface is a type that specifies a set of method signatures.
+A type implements an interface by implementing the methods defined in that interface.
+This implementation is implicit—meaning a type doesn't need to declare that it implements an interface; it just needs to have the required methods.

-Now, let’s introduce different types of accounts—say, a savings account and a checking account.
+Now, let’s introduce different types of accounts: Savings and Checking accounts.
 We’ll use Go’s interfaces to achieve polymorphism, allowing us to treat different account types uniformly.

 ```go
 type BankAccount interface {